davidedellagiustina/esp32-logic-analyzer/README.md

 ## About the project

-For a university project I needed a basic oscilloscope for sampling a signal coming from an IR receiver (~38kHz carrier frequency).
+For a university project I needed a basic logic analyzer for sampling a signal coming from an IR receiver (~38kHz carrier frequency).
 Therefore, I decided to build my own by using an esp32, and it turned out to be quite good!

 ## License